deimosgame/deimos-server/README.md

 **tickrate**: Tick rate of the server's world simulations (in milliseconds).
 Default: 15 (~ 66.6/s)

 **insecure**: Allow unauthentified connections to your server (STRONGLY UNRECOMMENDED).
-Default: foff
+Default: off

 # Server commands